-Mentoring opportunities from ICAS
+Mentoring opportunities for ICAS members

-The ICAS Foundation supports young people from disadvantaged communities who wish to go to university to study accountancy or a finance-related degree.
+Through the provision of mentoring and financial assistance, the ICAS Foundation supports academically talented young people from disadvantaged communities who wish to go to university to study accountancy or a finance-related degree.

-Business mentoring enables our members to help early-stage businesses grow and thrive, through assessment of business needs and guidance for priorities.
+Business mentoring enables our members to help early-stage endeavours grow and thrive, through assessment of business needs and guidance for priorities.
 This is an opportunity to give something back and help improve the chances of success for a business.

 CAs have a wealth of experience in business and finance.
-Professional experience is varied, but our current mentors are a mix of senior CAs in business or practice, consultants, investors, directors, non-executive directors or those who have set-up their own business.
+Professional experience is varied, but our current mentors are a mix of senior CAs in business or practice, consultants, investors, directors, non-executive directors or those who have set-up their own businesses.